Cecils0505/facial-emotion-recognition/README.md

 Instructions for obtaining the dataset are available at: http://www.whdeng.cn/RAF/model1.html.

-The file `Dataset/list_partition_label.txt` contains the predefined data split and emotion labels used in the experiments.
+The file `Dataset/list_partition_label.txt` contains the predefined data split and emotion labels used in the project.

 ## Installation